DrChainsaw/NaiveNASflux.jl/README.md

 end
 @test loss(original)(x, y) < 0.001
 ```
-With that out of the way, lets try three different ways to prune the hidden layer:
+With that out of the way, lets try three different ways to prune the hidden layer (vertex nr 2 in the graph):
 ```julia
 nprune = 16